 All frame strollers have a limited lifespan of roughly nine months or however long your little one fits in their infant car seat, which could make this a no-go for anyone looking for a one-and-done solution.
 If you aren't sure what kind of stroller you'll need or want for your strolling years, then the Caddy could be just the ticket to a stress-free first nine months of getting around with your baby and car seat.

 Read review: Chicco Keyfit Caddy

 Taxi Game Changer

-The Doona isn't right for all families thanks to its limited lifespan of 6-9 months and a higher price tag.
-However, we think it fills a niche for urban parents who may not otherwise use a car seat in a taxi or who want the convenience of taking their baby out on the town without the hassle of managing two items.
+The Doona isn't right for all families, thanks to its limited lifespan of 6-9 months and a higher price tag.
+However, we think it fills a niche for urban parents who may not otherwise use a car seat in a taxi or want the convenience of taking their baby out on the town without the hassle of managing two items.
 Unfortunately, purchasing the Doona will require the future purchase of another stroller once your baby has outgrown the infant car seat.
 Parents will want to keep this in mind if their budget or long-term costs are a concern.
-However, for city dwellers, this may be the solution they are looking for and worth the money to keep baby safe in public transportation.
+However, for city dwellers, this may be the solution they are looking for and worth the money to keep a baby safe in public transportation.

 Read review: Doona Combo